nextflow-io/nextflow/docs/config.rst

 ================== ================
 Name                Description
 ================== ================
-enabled             Turn this flag to ``true`` to enable Docker execution (default: ``false``). envWhitelist        Comma separated list of environment variable names to be included in the container environment. legacy              Uses command line options removed since version 1.10.x (default: ``false``). sudo                Executes Docker run command as ``sudo`` (default: ``false``). tty                 Allocates a pseudo-tty (default: ``false``). temp                Mounts a path of your choice as the ``/tmp`` directory in the container.
-Use the special value ``auto`` to create a temporary directory each time a container is created. remove              Clean-up the container after the execution (default: ``true``).
+enabled             If true, enables Docker execution (default: ``false``). engineOptions       This attribute can be used to provide any option supported by the Docker engine i.e. ``docker [OPTIONS]``. envWhitelist        Comma separated list of environment variable names to be included in the container environment. fixOwnership        If true, fixes ownership of files created by the docker container (default: ``false``). legacy              Uses command line options removed since version 1.10.x (default: ``false``). mountFlags          Add the specified flags to the volume mounts e.g. `mountFlags = 'ro,Z'` registry            The registry from where Docker images are pulled.
+It should be only used to specify a private registry server.
+It should NOT include the protocol prefix, i.e. ``http://``. remove              Cleans up the container after execution (default: ``true``).
 For details see: https://docs.docker.com/engine/reference/run/#clean-up---rm . runOptions          This attribute can be used to provide any extra command line options supported by the ``docker run`` command.
-For details see: https://docs.docker.com/engine/reference/run/ . registry            The registry from where Docker images are pulled.
-It should be only used to specify a private registry server.
-It should NOT include the protocol prefix i.e. ``http://``. fixOwnership        Fixes ownership of files created by the docker container. engineOptions       This attribute can be used to provide any option supported by the Docker engine i.e. ``docker [OPTIONS]``. mountFlags          Add the specified flags to the volume mounts e.g. `mountFlags = 'ro,Z'`
+For details see: https://docs.docker.com/engine/reference/run/ . sudo                Executes Docker run command as ``sudo`` (default: ``false``). tty                 Allocates a pseudo-tty (default: ``false``). temp                Mounts a path of your choice as the ``/tmp`` directory in the container.
+Use the special value ``auto`` to create a temporary directory each time a container is created. userEmulation       If true, runs all containers as the same user executing the ``nextflow run`` command, and mounts the user home folder in each container (default: ``false``).

 ================== ================

 The above options can be used by prefixing them with the ``docker`` scope or surrounding them by curly